 While it’s true that the weather everywhere is unpredictable, it doesn’t mean you can’t protect your home from brutal, damaging temperatures that show up without warning.

-The key lies in weather-proofing your home all-year-round, especially if you live in areas like Kansas City, Where trying to predict the weather ultimately becomes a valiant but futile effort.
-Now, weather-proofing may sound like a tedious, expensive endeavour, you’ll be thanking yourself for doing it on days when you wake up being battered by more wind, storm, heat, or snow than expected.
+The key lies in weather-proofing your home all-year-round, especially if you live in areas like Kansas City, where trying to predict the weather ultimately becomes a valiant but futile effort.
+Now, weather-proofing may sound like a tedious, expensive endeavor, you’ll be thanking yourself for doing it on days when you wake up being battered by more wind, storm, heat, or snow than expected.

 Here are six ways to prepare your home from all sorts of weather-brought troubles.